LAMurakami/blog/_posts/2020-06-09-The-statement-aws.lam1.us-is-an-alias-is-wrong.md

 My LAM AWS VPC currently supports a number of websites using four different Dynamic Domain Name Service subdomains.
 The websites are served from 1 to four different AWS EC2 server instances each with it's own public IP address.

 All of this is related to me adding a page to the blog.lamurakami.com site about my sites.
 It's my first website using Jekyll and Liquid and I already created a sitemap page and was thinking about a lam_sites collection to build a page.
 It was in thinking about the structure I would use and the relationships that I would want in the structure that I decided [aws.lam1.us][aws-lam1-us] is NOT an alias for [lamurakami.duckdns.org][lamurakami-duckdns-org] and I would prefer "aws.lam1.us has a CNAME target of lamurakami.duckdns.org".
-If I find the source and it's on GitHub, I could clone, branch, amke the change, and create a pull request to see if I could get the change implemented.
+If I find the source for the `host` command and it's on GitHub, I could clone, branch, amke the change, and create a pull request to see if I could get the change implemented.

 While I was doing this I realized my website built with a template that primarily supports posts should have more than one post.